The Course and Golf Facilities

 “What Thompson found at the Oakdale farm was a relatively barren field full of large rolls in the land that dropped towards a meandering stream,” wrote Robert Thompson in The Golf Courses of Stanley Thompson.
 “The best holes utilize both elements to great effect.”

 In 1957, only a few years after Thompson’s death, Robbie Robinson, a protégé of the great Canadian designer, added nine holes to the property.

 In recent years the property has been restored to Thompson’s vision under the direction of Ian Andrew, Canada’s most noted restoration architect.
 Under Andrew’s guidance, trees have been removed to open up vistas, bunkers were restored, and alterations are being made to Robinson’s nine to make it more in line with Thompson’s vision of the property.

 Keep your game sharp all year long!

-From junior programs to leagues for both men and women, Oakdale also offers golf simulators in the winter months for members who wish to practice or take lessons from the club’s PGA of Canada professionals.
+From junior programs to leagues for both men and women, Oakdale also offers two golf simulators in the winter months for members who wish to practice or take lessons from the club’s PGA of Canada professionals.